-You can usually find Dusty, his wife Kristin and their son, Archer, teaching students about Jesus or in the great outdoors on some adventure!
+You can usually find Dusty, his wife Kristin and their sons, Archer (2018) and Rennon (2020), teaching students about Jesus or in the great outdoors on some adventure!
 Dusty is originally from Washington state.
 He came to Iowa in 2018 as our High School/College Pastor.

 Dusty and Kristin graduated from Emmaus Bible College with degrees in Bible and Theology, and Camping Ministry.
 After getting married, they headed off to Seattle, Washington, where Dusty was the Director of Youth Ministries at Des Moines Gospel Chapel for a little over two years.

 It is his deepest desire to see students faithfully and passionately following Jesus and making His name known.